MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 - Was the Attachment payload executed?
 - Was the destination IP / URL touched or opened
 - Was malicious code executed?
-- What logins happened with the account - Federated Scenario
+- What sign-ins happened with the account - Federated Scenario
-- What logins happened with the account - Managed Scenario
+- What sign-ins happened with the account - Managed Scenario
 - Investigate source IP address
 - Investigate device ID found
 - Investigate each App ID